 But I loved them.
 In fact, I was crazy about them … each little negative, insecure, self-centered bit of them.
 I wanted them to have vacation memories, and was willing to suffer in order to provide them.
 The Vacation of Many Cars was mega-memory.

-Because I had a conversion van that was too tall for Chicago’s parking garages, I chose valet parking and let the Omni figure out where to park our car.
-I planned to spend a full day in Chicago – Navy Pier, shopping on Michigan Avenue, Michael Jordans, Ed Debevick’s – and then leave at dark to let these tired kids sleep their way across upper Illinois and WisCOWsin.
+Because I had a conversion van that was too tall for Chicago’s parking garages, I chose valet parking and let the Omni figure out where to park our van.
+I planned to spend a full day in Chicago – Navy Pier, shopping on Michigan Avenue, Michael Jordans, Ed Debevick’s – and then head out for our next destination (Minneapolis) at dark to let these tired kids sleep their way across upper Illinois and WisCOWsin.
 The next stop was Mall of America in St. Paul.
 I planned to put the kids on shuttle to the Mall, sleep awhile in the hotel, and then join them later.

 We had a glitch.

-When valet parking went to retrieve our van, it was gone.
+When valet parking attendant went to retrieve our van, it was gone.
 Stolen.
-The attendant said, “Ma’am, I looked all over that lot for your car, and where it was… only glass now.”
+The attendant said, “Ma’am, I looked all over that lot for your van, and where it was… only glass now.”

 What to do, what to do?
 Omni put us up another night – this time in a complimentary suite.
 The kids loved this part because they got to stay in a three-room hotel suite with all-day movies and unlimited room service, while I solved our “no vehicle” problems.